xrettle/WFGY/TensionUniverse/BlackHole/Q102_home_bias_in_portfolios.md

 * This pattern holds for households, pension funds, mutual funds, and at the country level, across many decades and market regimes.
 * The bias remains even after controlling for simple measures of currency risk, transaction costs, and basic capital controls.

-Canonical questions:
+Canonical questions include:

 1. How large is the gap between observed domestic weights and global diversification benchmarks, once we control for standard frictions and risk factors?
 2. To what extent can information frictions, institutional constraints, and behavioral preferences explain this gap?
 3. Does there exist a unified and measurable way to separate “explained” home bias from residual anomalous tension?

-In BlackHole Q102, the problem is treated as an incentive_tension question.
-The goal is not to solve home bias in general, but to encode it as a measurable mismatch between observed portfolios and plausible friction-adjusted benchmarks.
+Within BlackHole Q102, the problem is treated as an **incentive_tension** question at the effective layer.
+The goal is not to solve home bias in general.
+The goal is to encode it as a measurable mismatch between observed portfolios and plausible friction adjusted benchmarks under explicit fairness constraints.

 ### 1.2 Status and difficulty